 These complete, extreme construction projects are actually done in thirty-six hours which is why this show is called extreme!
 It is clear to see why the producers chose the experienced team of Seth and Jim Chandlee – they are experienced and extremely gifted at thinking on their feet.

-This was a fast track remodel of a two story house in Tucker, Georgia (a suburb east of Atlanta) completed in thirty-six hours by Chandlee and Sons Construction Company − the chosen Atlanta area contractor by the producers of Sell This House: Extreme.
+This was a fast track remodel of a two story house in Tucker, Georgia (a suburb east of Atlanta) completed in thirty-six hours by Chandlee Construction Company − the chosen Atlanta area contractor by the producers of Sell This House: Extreme.
 The remodel included Bosch appliances; Ceasar stone counter tops; Ikea cabinets and 3 Day Blinds.
 All new drywall, paint, lighting; and crown, base and shoe molding was installed.
 The team even constructed new furniture for the home − onsite!
 The main level was completely remodeled along with the upstairs master bathroom.
 This episode has several exciting moments and everything was 100% unscripted!
 Seth Chandlee, Jim Chandlee and their entire crew had a great time with Charlie Frattini, Daniel Kucan, and Tanya Memme from the A&E show.
 Charlie, Daniel and Tanya were true professionals and we made lasting and true friendships with these wonderful folks.
 Thanks so much for the great experience and opportunity.
 This episode aired on May 24, 2013.